Navigating Certification, Licensure, Accreditation

 Confused about certification and licensure?
 You’re not alone…

-• You will receive a professional certification as a Psychosomatic Practitioner from the Integrative Psychology Institute.
-While this certification is professionally recognized, it is not a license to practice therapy.
-In order to obtain a therapy license, you must complete our Masters Degree program.
+• You will receive a professional certification as a Psychosomatic Practitioner or Parts Therapy Practitioner from the Integrative Psychology Institute.
+While these certification is professionally recognized, it is not a license to practice therapy.
+To obtain a therapy license, you must complete our Master's program and then apply for licensure in your state.

 • We constantly seek new, valuable accreditations for our students.
 Each of our programs is accredited individually, as there are different considerations for professional trainings vs. degree granting programs.